-- 1. Demonstrate principles for effectively teaching mathematics-related topics to students. - 2.
-Demonstrate a working knowledge of current issues in mathematics education. - 3.
-Demonstrate a working knowledge of fundamental algebraic structures (e.g., groups, rings, and fields). - 4.
-Describe the theoretical and axiomatic structure of mathematics. - Demonstrate a working knowledge of number theory. - Demonstrate a basic working knowledge of the key persons and events in the history of mathematics. - Demonstrate a basic working knowledge of the nature and applications of discrete structures. - 8.
+- 1. Demonstrate a working knowledge of fundamental algebraic structures (e.g., groups, rings, and fields). - 2.
+Demonstrate a working knowledge of number theory. - Demonstrate a basic working knowledge of the key persons and events in the history of mathematics. - 4.
+Demonstrate a basic working knowledge of the nature and applications of discrete structures. - 5.
 Demonstrate a basic mastery of the principles of Euclidean and non-Euclidean geometries.